JonoCameron/2020-sensor-miniproject/Report.md

 **3. What are possible bounds on temperature for each room type?**

 The bounds on each rooms temperature would be expected to be different, given the different numbers of warm bodies in each, between the office, class and lab.
 Certain experiments could also produce more heat in the lab which would raise the ambient temperature of that room.
+We can estimate the temperature sensor bounds to be around 10-20 degrees above/below the average temperature for each room.
+In our scenario, the bounds were 25 for the lower bound and 29 for the upper bound.

 # Task 4: Conclusions